 Investors want to see a product and traction before they invest, but sometimes you need their money before you can create the aforementioned product and traction … say what? (this is especially relevant for Non-Technical Co-Founders)

-Starting a company means you should know everything about operating a business (accounting, HR, legal, finance, operations, strategy, marketing…the list goes on) [Full Disclosure: I am horrible at accounting, so I let my co-founder take care of that – best decision ever]
+Starting a company means you should know everything about operating a business (accounting, HR, legal, finance, operations, strategy, marketing…the list goes on).
+I also love to buy a business and recently saw a brilliant business for sale in Naples FL and have opened negotiations so hoping that goes well.
+[Full Disclosure: I am horrible at accounting, so I let my co-founder take care of that – best decision ever]

 Although this isn’t always necessarily the case, starting a company often consumes your life.
 This might mean sometimes living like a hobbit for quite some time.
 This takes a toll on all relationships (friends, family, romantic).
 You need relationships to be happy, and you need to be happy to succeed.
 You need to find balance.